rBrenick/mocap-clipper/README.md

 # ✂ Mocap Clipper
 Split up mocap, then apply poses with adjustment blending.

+More information can be found in [the Wiki.](https://github.com/rBrenick/mocap-clipper/wiki)

 Basically a simple implementation of [The Animate Button](https://youtu.be/eeWBlMJHR14)

 ![tool header image](docs/header_image.png)